my-yy/s2v_rc/Readme.md

 I would like to see anyone come forward with counterarguments to my report, and **show me the code** to prove Speech2Vec's validity.
 I'll be very happy to see that I was wrong.

-This report has nothing to do with my institution (RUC).
-It's only because I'm currently studying here.

-The idea, experiment, and writing were all by myself.
-The experimental device was purchased at my own expense💰.

-The plural form "we\ ours\ us" in this report was just thinking there would be someone to share.
-However, it turned out that no one was willing to take the risk.
-Even though they were the ones who assigned me the research task of Semantic Speech Embedding in 2018😌.

-After all, it's not their time that was wasted🤗.

-I will still use the plural form because I decide to make my cat `YY' the co-author.

 Feel free to contact me:

 Email:  hcs@ruc.edu.cn